Bayesian evidence-driven diagnosis of instrumental systematics for sky-averaged 21-cm cosmology experiments: BAYESIAN INFERENCE AND NESTED SAMPLING

 In practice, we use $\texttt{PolyChord}$ \citep{handley_polychord_2015, handley_polychord_2015-1} to find samples subject to the likelihood constraint $\mathcal{L}(\theta) > \mathcal{L}$ which implements slice sampling to draw new proposal samples.
 As \texttt{PolyChord} is a sampling-based algorithm, one can use the computed Bayesian evidence $\mathcal{Z}$ to get posterior samples $\theta^*$, therefore tackling the parameter estimation and model comparison aspects of Bayesian inference simultaneously.

 To compare competing models we need to apply Bayes Theorem on the Bayesian evidence $\mathcal{Z}$: to recover the model probabilities $p(M|D)$.
-We compare competing models $M_1$ and $M_2$ by forming the logarithmic Bayes factor: where we assume a priori unity for the model probabilities: $p(M_1) = p(M_2)$.
+We compare competing models $M_1$ and $M_2$ by forming the logarithmic Bayes factor: where we assume equal prior model probabilities: $p(M_1) = p(M_2)$.
 A positive Bayes factor $\log \mathcal{K} > 0$ indicates a model preference of $M_1$ over the competing model $M_2$.

-\section{Forward modelling the dataset $D$}
+\section{FORWARD MODELLING THE DATASET $D$}

 To generate the dataset $D$ for this analysis, the forward model splits the process into a sum of physically motivated components:

 with $T_{\mathrm{fg}}$ the simulated foreground, $T_{21}$ the sky-averaged 21-cm signal, $T_{\mathrm{sys}}$ the systematic structure and $T_{\mathrm{noise}}$ the noise component of the antenna temperature.
 The decomposition can be seen in Figure (\ref{fig:dataset}) and the next sections describe how we simulate each component.